webmohit28/namste-react/README.md

 # Types of testing (devloper)
- - Unit Testing
+ - Unit Testing - testing specific small unit of react application (testing one unit in isolation)
- - Integration Testing
+ - Integration Testing - testing the integration of components (specific feature)
- - End to End Testing - e2e testing
+ - End to End Testing - e2e testing - testing from user land to page and leave the page (whole application)

 # Setting up Testing in our app
  - Install React Testing Library